trueos/trueos-docs/trueos-handbook/helpsupport.rst

 For a wireless interface, also look for lines containing **wlans**.

 .. note:: Unlike Linux interface driver names, FreeBSD/|trueos|
    interface driver names indicate the type of chipset.
-Each driver name has an associated man page where you can learn which devices use that chipset and if there are any configuration options or limitations for the driver.
+Each driver name has an associated manual page where you can learn which devices use that chipset and if there are any configuration options or limitations for the driver.
 When reading the man page, do not include the interface number.
-For the above example, read :command:`man em` and :command:`man iwm`.
+For the above example, read :samp:`man em` and :samp:`man iwm`.

 :file:`/etc/wpa_supplicant.conf` is used by wireless interfaces and contains the information needed to connect to a WPA network.
 If this file does not already exist, it is created when entering the :guilabel:`Configuration` screen of a wireless interface.

-The :command:`ifconfig` command shows the current state of the interfaces.
+The command :command:`ifconfig` shows the current state of the interfaces.
 When reading through its output, ensure the desired interface is listed, has a status of **active**, and has an IP address.
 Here is a sample :command:`ifconfig` output showing the entries for an